craftercms/docs/source/reference/modules/studio/configuration/webdav-profiles-configuration.rst

 =============================
 WebDAV Profiles Configuration
 =============================

-The WebDAV Profiles configuration file allows you to configure 0 or more profiles with the information required to connect to a WebDAV server.
+The WebDAV Profiles configuration file allows you to configure profiles with the information required to connect to a WebDAV server.
 To modify the WebDAV Profiles configuration, click on |projectTools| from the bottom of the *Sidebar*, then click on **Configuration** and select **WebDAV Profiles** from the dropdown list.

 .. image:: /_static/images/site-admin/config-open-webdav-config.webp